National Organization for Marriage: Resignation of Louis Marinelli

-On April 8, 2011, Louis Marinelli, a 25-year-old NOM activist and online strategist who describes himself as "the one behind the 2010 Summer for Marriage Tour", had driven the bus during that tour, and had moderated many of NOM's web properties (including its Facebook page, its Twitter account, and the Tour blog), resigned from his affiliation with the organization, announced his support for same-sex marriage, and categorically apologized for and repudiated his past actions on behalf of the organization.
+Louis Marinelli, a 25-year-old NOM activist and online strategist who described himself as "the one behind the 2010 Summer for Marriage Tour", had driven a bus during the tour and moderated many of NOM's web properties (including its Facebook page, its Twitter account, and the Tour blog).
+On April 8, 2011, he resigned from the organization, announcing his support for same-sex marriage and categorically apologizing for and repudiating his past activities on behalf of the organization.
 He also shut down the Facebook page he had built up for NOM, which had 290,000 followers.
 The next day, NOM created a new official Facebook page (to replace Marinelli's), and released this statement: "Louis Marinelli worked in a volunteer capacity as a bus driver during our summer marriage tour.
 Around this time, NOM began to pay him as a part-time consultant for helping us expand our internet reach.
 He has since chosen a different focus.
 We wish him well."
 NOM president Brown publicly downplayed Marinelli's role with the organization, however, after Marinelli published several articles critical of NOM on his website, Brown contacted him and said that if the articles were not removed, NOM would pursue legal action against Marinelli for violation of a confidentiality agreement he had signed as a contractor with access to specialized information.